mjstraughan/CubingHistory/docs/3x3/Methods/CFCE.md

 ## Development

-In December 1983, Schultz published CLL and ELL algorithms in issue number 6 of Cubism For Fun.
+In December 1983, Schultz published CLL and ELL algorithms in issue number 6 of Cubism For Fun [^schultz-1983-1] [^schultz-1983-2].

 <ImageCollage
 images={[